zjfheart/Geometry-aware-Instance-reweighted-Adversarial-Training/README.md

 ## Therefore, given the limited model capacity, we should treat data differently for updating the model in adversarial training.
-**IDEA**: Geometrically speaking, a natural data point closer to/farther from the class boundary is less/more robust, and the corresponding adversarial data point should be assigned with larger/smaller weight.<br/>
+**IDEA**: Geometrically speaking, a natural data point closer to/farther from the class boundary is less/more robust, and the corresponding adversarial data point should be assigned with larger/smaller weight for updating the model.<br/>
 To implement the idea, we propose geometry-aware instance-reweighted adversarial training (GAIRAT), where the weights are based on how difficult it is to attack a natural data point.<br/>
 "how difficult it is to attack a natural data point" is approximated by the number of PGD steps that the PGD method requires to generate its misclassified adversarial variant.
 <p align="center">